aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/virtual.md

  * low : an integer [position](#position-definition)
  * high : an integer [position](#position-definition)

-The GetSegment transform MUST split the input string on the `split` character, The GetSegments transform MUST MUST split the input string on the given character, and return the range of parts from low (inclusive) to high (exclusive), joined on the `split` character.
+The GetSegments transform MUST split the input string on the `split` character.

+GetSegments MUST return the range of parts from low (inclusive) to high (exclusive), joined on the `split` character.

 If high is less than or equal to low, an empty string MUST be returned.